Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Related Work

 \subsection{PLM-based News Recommendation}

-With the great success of pre-trained language models (PLMs) in multiple NLP tasks, many researchers have proposed to incorporate the PLM in news recommendation and have achieved substantial gain \cite{xiao2021training, zhang2021unbert, wu2021empower}.
-For example, \citet{zhang2021unbert} proposed a UNBERT approach, which is a BERT-based user-news matching model.
-It takes in the concatenation of the user's historical clicked news and the candidate news, and uses the PLM to capture multi-grained user-news matching signals at both word-level and news-level. \citet{wu2021empower} proposed a state-of-the-art PLM-based news recommendation method named PLM-NR, which instantiates the news encoder with a PLM to capture the deep semantic information in news texts and generate high-quality news representations.
-However, these methods simply finetune the PLM with the news recommendation task, the supervision from which may be insufficient to fill the domain gap between general corpora and the news domain~\cite{gururangan2020adapt}.
-Besides, the PLMs are usually with large parameter sizes and high computational overhead~\cite{lan2020albert}.
-Different from these methods, our approach can better fill the domain gap with an additional domain-specific post-training task and further reduce the computational cost with the two-stage knowledge distillation method.
+With the great success of pre-trained language models (PLMs) in multiple NLP tasks, many researchers have proposed to incorporate the PLM in news recommendation and have achieved substantial gain \cite{zhang2021unbert,rmbert2021,wu2021empower}.
+For example, \citet{zhang2021unbert} proposed UNBERT, which utilizes the PLM to capture multi-grained user-news matching signals at both word-level and news-level. \citet{wu2021empower} proposed a state-of-the-art PLM-based news recommendation method named PLM-NR, which instantiates the news encoder with a PLM to capture the deep semantic information in news texts and generate high-quality news representations.
+However, these methods simply finetune the PLM with the news recommendation task, the supervision from which may be insufficient to fill the domain gap between the generic pre-training corpus and downstream news texts~\cite{gururangan2020adapt,madan-etal-2021-tadpole}.
+Besides, PLMs usually contain a large number of parameters and have high computational overhead.
+Different from these methods, our approach can better mitigate the domain shift problem with an additional domain-specific post-training task and further reduce the computational cost with a two-stage knowledge distillation method.